mspreafico/JMDF/README.md

 # JMDF: Joint Model with Discretely-distributed non-parametric Frailty
-Code for implementing a joint model of recurrent and terminal events with discretely-distributed non-parametric frailty.
+Code for implementing a Joint Model of recurrent and terminal events with Discretely-distributed non-parametric Frailty.

 ### Reference